Dreamcar (album)

 Dreamcar is the eponymous debut album by American band Dreamcar.
 It was released on May 12, 2017 through PLOF, LLC, a branch of Columbia Records.
-The album contained two singles, "Kill for Candy" and "All of the Dead Girls".
+The album produced two singles, "Kill for Candy" and "All of the Dead Girls".

 Singles

 The album's lead single, "Kill for Candy", was released on March 2, 2017.
 Along with the announcement of the album, promotional single "Born to Lie" was released on April 7 of the same year.
 The second promotional single, "All of the Dead Girls", was released on April 14.

 Track listing

 All songs written by Tony Kanal, Adrian Young, Tom Dumont, and Davey Havok.